Bankruptcy Where You Keep Your Car?

-There are two main types of bankruptcy for individuals: Chapter 7 and Chapter 13.
-Chapter 7 bankruptcy is also known as “liquidation” bankruptcy because it involves selling off some of the debtor’s assets to pay off creditors.
-Chapter 13 bankruptcy, on the other hand, is a repayment plan where the debtor agrees to pay off a portion of their debts over a period of three to five years.
+Chapter 7 and Chapter 13 bankruptcy are the two main options individuals can file for.
+Chapter 7 bankruptcy is also known as liquidation bankruptcy since it involves selling off some of the debtor’s assets to pay off creditors.
+Chapter 13 bankruptcy, on the other hand, consists of a repayment plan where the debtor agrees to pay off a portion of their debts in three to five years.

 In most states, there is an exemption for a certain amount of equity in a car.
-This means that if the value of your car is less than the exemption amount, you can keep it without having to pay off the creditor.
-The exemption amount varies by state, so it is important to check with a bankruptcy attorney to determine the amount in Texas.
+This means that if the value of your vehicle is less than the exemption amount, you can keep it without having to pay off the creditor.
+The exemption amount varies by state, so it is essential to check with a bankruptcy attorney to determine the amount in Texas.

 Get Help From A Bankruptcy Attorney